Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Introduction

-M-dwarfs are of primary interest in the search for habitable exoplanets due to several reasons.
-First, they constitute a large fraction ($\sim$73\%) of the stellar population \citep{Dole1964}.
+M~dwarfs are of primary interest in the search for habitable exoplanets for several reasons.
+First, they constitute a large fraction ($\sim$70\%) of the stellar population \citep{Dole1964, Henry1994, Reid2004, Covey2008}.
 Second, their small radii and low temperatures enable the detection and atmospheric characterization of habitable planets on short orbits \citep{Kaltenegger2009}.
-For example, we know three exo-Earths in the `liquid-water habitable zone' of the red dwarf TRAPPIST-1 \citep{Gillon2017}, one around LHS 1140b \citep{Dittmann2017}, and one around Proxima Centauri \citep{Anglada2016}.
+For example, we know three exo-Earths in the `liquid-water habitable zone'\footnote{Note that definitions of the liquid-water habitable zone differ and depend on the planet mass, atmospheric composition, formation and migration history, tidal locking of the orbits, space weather, and other factors \citep[see e.g.][]{Huang1959, Kasting1993, Pierrehumbert2011, Kopparapu2013, Cullum2014, Kasting2014, Kopparapu2014, Ramirez2014, Cullum2016}.} of the red dwarf TRAPPIST-1 \citep{Gillon2017}, one around LHS 1140b \citep{Dittmann2017}, and one around Proxima Centauri \citep{Anglada2016}.
 Nevertheless, other factors affecting the habitability of these systems remain largely unknown.
 More information on the frequency and energy of the host stars' flares can help better characterize the habitability of these planets.

-To date, most of the data on flares come from distant F, G, or K-type stars observed by the Kepler mission \citep{Borucki2010}.
-Extensive catalogs of stellar flares from Kepler were provided by \citet{Davenport2016} and \citet{VanDoorsselaere2017}.
-The adjusted observing strategy of K2 allowed to first study the M-dwarf regime in more detail \citep{Stelzer2016}.
-Ground-based wide-field surveys like the Next Generation Transit Survey \citep[NGTS;][]{Wheatley2017}, EVRYSCOPE \citep{Law2015}, and others have recently started to contribute to flare catalogs by searching for bright nearby objects \citep[e.g.][and others]{Jackman2018a, Jackman2018b, Howard2018}.
-Dedicated M-dwarf surveys like MEarth \citep{Nutzman2008} provide additional possibilities for flare studies for the smallest stars.
-For example, \citet{Mondrik2018} reported flares on 32 mid-to-late M dwarfs.
-However, the number of bright M-dwarfs observed for high-precision and high-cadence flare studies is still limited, and the limited precision of ground-based photometric observations only allows for the detection of the most energetic flares.
+Seminal work on flares from selected stars includes the study by \citet{Lacy1976}, and was later expanded with surveys like the Sloan Digital Sky Survey \citep{York2000, Kowalski2009}.
+The largest number of flare discoveries to date come from distant stars observed by the Kepler mission \citep{Borucki2010}.
+Extensive catalogs of stellar flares from Kepler were provided by, e.g., \citet{Walkowicz2011}, \citet{Hawley2014}, \citet{Davenport2016} and \citet{VanDoorsselaere2017}.
+The adjusted observing strategy of K2 allowed the study of bright M~dwarfs in more detail \citep{Stelzer2016}.
+Ground-based wide-field surveys like the Next Generation Transit Survey \citep[NGTS;][]{Wheatley2018}, EVRYSCOPE \citep{Law2015}, and others have also contributed to flare catalogs for bright nearby objects \citep[e.g.][]{Jackman2018, Jackman2019, Howard2018}.
+Dedicated M~dwarf surveys like MEarth \citep{Nutzman2008} provide additional possibilities for flare studies for the smallest stars.
+For example, \citet{Mondrik2019} reported flares on 32 mid-to-late M dwarfs.
+Complementary, detailed spectroscopic monitoring campaigns of selected M~dwarfs give insight into their flares over multiple wavebands \citep[e.g. MUSCLES;][]{France2016}.
+However, the number of bright M~dwarfs observed for high-precision and high-cadence flare studies is still limited, and the limited precision of ground-based photometric observations only allows for the detection of the most energetic flares.